5 Wood Flooring Vent Cover Options You Should Know About

 Alternatives to Wooden Floor Vent Covers

-Are you looking to accent your floors?
+Are you looking to accent your hardwood floors?
 Look at decorative vent covers made from metal.
 Some have simulated wood paint.
 Others are more artistic, using geometric patterns and the metal’s natural color.

 The metal finish can be steel, cast iron, copper, or brass.
 The patterns are almost limitless.
 You can find grids, decorative swirls, and designs inspired by Victorian architecture.